Relative compactifications of semiabelian N\'eron models, I: The simplified Mumford families

 \begin{rem}Proposition~\ref{summary:Mumford family}~(\ref{item:4 semiabelian}) tells that $P_{\eta}$ is a polarized abelian variety over $k(\eta)$ if $P_0$ is reduced, while by (\ref{item:P0 reduced}), $P_{\eta}$ is a polarized abelian torsor over $k(\eta)$ even if $P_0$ is not reduced. \end{rem}

-\begin{defn}By Proposition~\ref{summary:Mumford family}, $P$ contains a semiabelian $S$-scheme $G$, which we denote by $G(\xi')$ if necessary.
+\begin{defn}If $P_0$ is reduced, by Proposition~\ref{summary:Mumford family}, $P$ contains a semiabelian $S$-scheme $G$, which we denote by $G(\xi')$ if necessary.
 We also denote the restriction of $\cL(\xi')$ to $G(\xi')$ by the same letter.
 By Proposition~\ref{prop:semi abelian into neron}, $G$ is isomorphic to the connected N\'eron model of $G_{\eta}=P_{\eta}$. \end{defn}

-\begin{rem} Let $\xi=(a,b,A,B,X)$ be a principal FC datum, $Y$ any submodule of $X$ of finite index and $\xi':=\res_{X,Y}\xi$.
+\begin{rem} Let $\xi=(X,a,b,A,B)$ be a principal FC datum, $Y$ any submodule of $X$ of finite index and $\xi':=\res_{X,Y}\xi$.
 If $B=E_8$, then $P(\xi')_0$ is nonreduced everywhere by \cite[3.12]{AN99}, so that $P(\xi')$ contains no semiabelian $S$-scheme $G$.
 See also \cite[11.11]{NSugawara06}. \end{rem}